EOP-OMB/federal-program-inventory/website/_program/TC.166.md

 authorizations: []
 beneficiary_types: []
 categories:
-- Tax Expenditures - Veterans Benefits and Services
+- Tax Expenditures - Social Security
 cfda: TC.166
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
-It would not allow preferentially low (or zero) tax rates to apply to certain types or sources of income.
-In contrast, under current law, the interest earned on general obligation bonds issued by State and local governments to finance housing for veterans is excluded from taxable income.
+objective: Under the baseline tax system, employer contributions to Social Security represent labor cost and are deductible expenses.
+Under current law, however, certain employers are allowed a tax credit, instead of a deduction, against taxes paid on tips received from customers in connection with the providing, delivering, or serving of food or beverages for consumption.
+The tip credit equals the full amount of the employer’s share of FICA taxes paid on the portion of tips, when added to the employee’s non-tip wages, in excess of $5.15 per hour.
+The credit is available only with respect to FICA taxes paid on tips.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":1170000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":1520000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":1740000000.0}]'
 outlays: null
 permalink: /program/TC.166.html
 popular_name: ''